 - Prevents heart disease

 “Amaranth is packed with manganese, exceeding your daily nutrient needs in just one serving.
 Manganese is especially important for brain function and believed to protect against certain neurological conditions.
 It’s also rich in magnesium, an essential nutrient involved in nearly 300 reactions in the body, including DNA synthesis and muscle contraction …”

 These microgreens are easy to grow and they sprout quickly.
-The germination period of amaranth seeds is 2 to 3 days and microgreens are ready to harvest between 8 to 10 days.
+The germination period of amaranth seeds is around 5 days and microgreens are ready to harvest between 14 to 18 days.